A holy place in Saltash, a holy place for Saltash, and a placeto encounter the holiness of God in Jesus Christ our Lord

 On fifth Sundays there is just one service in the Area Ministry.
-It is a United Service at 10am and rotates around four of the churches.
+It is a Sung Communion Service at 10am and rotates around four of the churches.
 Please check the calendar to see where it next takes place and for any service changes.

 Please check the calendar for any service changes.